cannoli-cat/CannoliShop/README.md

    2. First line should always be [price] to indicate creation of a shop.

       3. Second line is the price of anything in the chest.
 Must be a valid integer.
+To create a Vault economy shop, you must begin the price with the dollar ```$``` sign, and you can skip step 4.

          4. Third line can be any valid minecraft material or MythicItem.